 White Asparagus Clafoutis Recipe

-You may recall I tried out this gorgeous large custardy version of a White Asparagus Clafoutis recipe inspired by chef, Eric Frechon from the Bristol in Paris.
-It’s served in one big dish.
+You may recall I tried out this gorgeous large custardy version of a White Asparagus Clafoutis recipe inspired by Chef Eric Frechon from the Bristol in Paris.
+It’s served in one big dish and I added lemon to it, as the association with parmesan and white asparagus is a match in heaven.

 Green Asparagus Clafoutis with Parmesan Sauce